Dr. Charles C. O'Donnell, born in Baltimore, Maryland, in 1835, arrived

 and basalt clasts.
 The smooth face displays the mark KAOLIN recessed as block letters centered on

 a smooth face.
-The other face shows a velour, wire-cut surface.
+The other face shows a velour texture with low-angled wire-cut grooves.
 Edges are straight and sharp.
 Corners sharp when

 not broken.
 This brick was made using the stiff-mud process, extruded, wire-cut, and repressed.